 shorter life expectancies and are less likely to have primary-care

 doctors compared with those who live in stable housing.

 As state officials continue to instruct people to work from home and self isolate, Frumerie said advocates are scrambling to keep members of the homeless population safe.

-environment for anybody right now, but if you don’t have a home, this is yet another time when, in a way, you’re almost discriminated against and marginalized and forgotten about,” Frumerie said.
+“It’s a challenging environment for anybody right now, but if you don’t have a home, this is yet another time when, in a way, you’re almost discriminated against and marginalized and forgotten about,” Frumerie said.